 “It's common around here that most of the house are in apartments, but you can't really tell them apart,” Dixon said.
 “You think it's just a house, but it's two with two or three [families] living in different complexes.
 Is it hazardous?
 I don't think it's hazardous as long as you have a fire safety escape and people can get out.”

 Rooming houses are more susceptible to fires—the more people in a building, the more likely someone ends up smoking in bed—but the danger is greatly magnified in off-the-books establishments that are often not up to code.
-The home that burned last week lacked the required battery-powered smoke alarms, according to the Department of Licenses and Inspections (L&I).
-In addition, tenants can more easily overload the circuits by plugging in a host of electric devices in rooms that can't safely host both kitchen and bedroom appliances.
+The home that burned last week lacked the required battery-powered smoke alarms, according to L&I. In addition, tenants can more easily overload the circuits by plugging in a host of electric devices in rooms that can't safely host both kitchen and bedroom appliances.

 But representatives of the department also cautioned against maligning rooming houses as inherently dangerous or disruptive.
 Instead, rooming houses should be considered a form of unsubsidized affordable housing, as long as they are run according to city regulations.

 The smaller the unit, the lower the rent, and for many low-income Philadelphians, a small apartment is the easiest way to find cheap housing.
 If run well, rooming homes can help fill an important gap in a city where low wages and joblessness are at the heart of the affordable housing crisis.